Abstract View

 The preset for many databases, both on EBSCO and ProQuest, is to list results that were published most recently (or date newest).
 If you prefer to see your results sorted by relevancy, or by the amount of times your terms have been detected in your results - then you will need to change this setting.

 The following are the required steps when it comes to running your search.
-Designate one member of your group to do the following steps.
+Designate one member of your group to do the following steps - or select the same number of databases as group members and each group member will follow these steps in their database.

 There are a few different ways to craft your search in each database and on different platforms.
 We will be reviewing this more in detail during the live session and any subsequent group meetings that you might have with me.